 Ing.
 Zuzana Florková, PhD.

+doc.
 Ing.
 Libor Trško, PhD.

 prof. Ing.
 Branislav Hadzima, PhD.